POSTS TAGGED: launcher

 Posted April 6, 2013 at 04:30 am by rstanford

 Altering your home screen has been made simpler thanks to the work of XDA Forum Member Buzz Plan.
 Buzz Launcher, which is only available for phones with Android 4.0.1 or greater, allows users to quickly download, apply, and share home screens.
 The application also makes it possible to create your own home screen using features such as Multi-Wallpapers and My Icons.

 The Buzz Custom Widget add-on gives users access to clock, date, and battery widgets to include in their own personalized home screens.
 If the stock look of the widgets doesn’t leave you satisfied, you can modify them to look any way you want.
 Home screens that you create can easily be shared thanks to a one-touch upload feature.

-Posted March 14, 2013 By: Jimmy McGee
+Posted March 14, 2013 at 11:00 am by Jimmy McGee

 There are many different launchers available.
 There are launchers that respond to gestures, which we’ve reviewed before.
 There are launchers that go on your home screen, or replace them.
 There are even launchers that pop out of the side of your screen, à la Ubuntu Touch.

 Recently, XDA Developer TV Producer TK recently reviewed Sidebar by XDA Senior Member Mohammad_Adib .
 In this video, TK compares Sidebar to a similar application by XDA Forum Member fmaster1 called Glovebox.
 TK shows off the applications and compares the two, while giving his thoughts.
 Be sure to check out this app review.. . .
 READ ON »